The Journal of the Victorian Popular Fiction Association

 Enquiries as well as submissions are welcomed by the editors, Andrew King and Mariaconcetta Costantini, at VPFJournal@gmail.com.

-Book review requests of 1,000 words can be submitted to Mara Mattoscio and Fiona Snailham, also at VPFJournal@gmail.com.
+Offers to review books should be addressed to Mara Mattoscio and Fiona Snailham, also at VPFJournal@gmail.com.

 Hosted by Victorian Secrets